juxt/astro-website/src/pages/blog/parsing-routes-clojure-spec.md

 [pedestal](https://github.com/pedestal/pedestal),
 [bidi](https://github.com/juxt/bidi) or
-[tripod](https://github.com/frankiesardo/tripod) is to compile human readable routes to a format optimised for computation.
+[tripod](https://github.com/frankiesardo/tripod) is to compile human readable routes to a format optimized for computation.

 For example tripod wants to convert this terse syntax